jadavkeshav/vercel-clone/Readme.md

 - **Automated Builds**: Projects are built in isolated containers using AWS ECS.
 - **Live Build Logs**: Real-time build logs via WebSockets (Socket.IO + Redis).
 - **Static Hosting**: Deployments are uploaded to AWS S3 and served via a reverse proxy.
-- **Custom Domains**: Assign custom or generated subdomains to projects.
 - **Modern Frontend**: Built with React, TypeScript, Vite, and Tailwind CSS.

 ---